Eremophila margarethae: Taxonomy and naming

 The species was first formally described by Spencer Le Marchant Moore in 1899 and the description was published in Journal of the Linnean Society, Botany.
 The specific epithet (margarethae) honours Margaret Forrest, wife of Sir John Forrest.

 Distribution and habitat

 Sandbank poverty bush is widespread and common between Leonora and Newman in the Gascoyne, Little Sandy Desert, Murchison and Pilbara biogeographic regions where it grows in mulga woodland on hardpan flats or sometimes on stony hills.

 Ecology

 Sandbank poverty bush is an indicator species that pasture is in poor condition due to overgrazing, especially of grasses such as broad-leaf wanderrie grass (Monachather paradoxus) and buck wanderrie grass (Eriachne helmsii).
 This poverty bush is not palatable to stock.

 This species is susceptible to predation by the hopbush scale insect (Pulvinaria dodonaeae, Order Hemiptera, Family Coccidae).
-About 10% of plants are killed although other species of eremophlias are not affected.
+About 10% of plants are killed although other species of eremophila are not affected.